dinshaw/dinshaw.github.io/full-outline.md

 ** Make sure your editor removes white space when you save THis might be a simple as setting in your preferences, but that is automation and if it works consistently, then it is valuable forward progress.
 ** Set up .dotfiles
-** Setup a task to rm your logs before your machine runs out of space
+** Setup a task to rotate your development logs before your machine runs out of space
 * These things might seem trivial, but when we start to automate away the little things that take our time, we start to expose the next level of opportunity for optimization of our workflow.
 * You will start to see opportunities to automate everything ** Automate the setup of your development environment, the way you like it.
 Don't worry about sharing it with anyone else.
-** Automate the setup of your production environment, as your development workstation.
+** Automate the setup of your production environment; and then do it as your development workstation.
-* [Slide] Puppet & Chef
+* [Slide] Puppet & Chef !!! some differences...
 * [SLIDE] Puppet
 ** Written in ruby
 ** [SLIDE] Boxen - link to presentation
 * [SLIDE] Opscode Chef - link to presentation
 ** Chef server
+** Chef solo
 ** Chef tools
 * So when we have used automation to help ensure that our machines works the way we want them to, we can start thinking about stuff a little further up stream like, 'does our code work the way we want it to?'
 * The time has come to be ashamed, if we are not doing TDD
+* I cannot even imagin working with untested code anymore.
+I would lose my hari and then my mind.
 * [SLIDE] If you tell the truth, you don't have to remember anything.
 * Every line of untested code that we write, is like a lie that we tell to our boss that we forever have to remember.
 This is no way to live and its no way to work
 * Dev & Test are no longer separable.